MGT315 – 16.00 Hours

 - Public Works

 - Governmental Administrative

 - Public Safety Communications

 - Military (if invited by the host jurisdiction)

 - Private Sector and Non-Governmental Organizations (if invited by the host jurisdiction)

 Note: Live Online Instructor-Led (webinar) courses are not eligible for TCOLE credit.

 - 16.00 hours – Texas Commission on Law Enforcement (TCOLE)

-- Critical Asset Risk Management was formally titled Enhanced Threat and Risk Assessment
+- Conducting Risk Assessments to Critical Community Assets was formerly titled 1) Critical Asset Risk Management and 2) Enhanced Threat and Risk Assessment